- About UHD

 |MAT 6318||Technology Application for Curriculum Development & Instruction|

-Courses are offered in rotations by semester on a 2 year planned schedule.
+Courses are offered in rotations, by semester, on a two-year planned schedule.
 Each semester is organized for students to enroll and complete the planned number of courses for each program.
-This is essential for students to follow to complete the MAT degree within 2 years and to increase the likelihood of courses being offered.
-Should a student choose to take only one course, he or she must understand it is possible that the rotation for the other course may not be offered for another full year, delaying his or her completion.
+This is essential for students to follow the course rotation to complete the MAT with Certification degree within two years and to increase the likelihood of courses being offered.

-See degree plans for details of which courses are offered and assigned for each semester, depending on your program choice.
-Please see the graduate handbook for more detailed.
+If you have questions, or require additional information, please review your respective degree plans to determine which courses are offered and assigned per semester, depending on program choice.
+Students can also refer to UHD's graduate handbook for more details.